NMsby/cnn-genetic-hyperparameter-tuning/README.md

 ## 🔬 Ablation Studies

-We conducted ablation studies to understand the impact of different components and parameters:
+I conducted ablation studies to understand the impact of different components and parameters:

 ### Selection Strategies

-Tournament selection performed best, followed by rank selection and roulette wheel selection.
+Tournament selection performed best, followed by rank selection and roulette-wheel selection.

 ### Crossover Strategies